tundeloper/Tobams/README.md

    - Go to the original repository on GitHub and submit a pull request, describing the changes you’ve made and why they should be merged.

 ### Purpose
-This project serves as a technical assessment to showcase the ability to create an interactive frontend application with React.
+This project serves as a technical assessment to showcase the ability to create an interactive frontend application with Next.
 The focus is on building reusable components, managing application state, and implementing user-friendly features in a visually appealing manner.